Drunella/libefs/README.md

 the eapi jump table, code and variables there.
 No further ram space is needed.

-The efs library can be iedentified by the text LIBEFS (in PETSCII) at 00:l:0010, followed by the version number in major.minor.patch.
+The efs library can be identified by the text LIBEFS (in PETSCII) at 00:l:0010, followed by the version number in major.minor.patch.

 The configuration, which banks to use for the read/write part, resides